oatlog/oatlog/doc/report/main.typ

 unlock other beneficial rewrites later, one cannot select them greedily.
 This could be handled with a slow backtracking search, but most compilers do this heuristically instead.

+#TODO[make conceptual background sections link to each-other, it's not just a tree]

 == E-graphs and EqSat

 Equality saturation (EqSat), a technique based on e-graphs, can be used to augment peephole